AndromedaOMA/Neural_Networks---Laboratories/README.md

 <h3 align="left">How does it work?</h3>

 We have implemented and trained a first Neural Network using the NumPy library.
-It comes with a simplistic and quite efficient structure, as the statement above requires: an input layer (784), a hidden layer (100) and an output layer (10).
+It comes with a simplistic and quite efficient content, as the statement above requires: an input layer (784), a hidden layer (100) and an output layer (10).

 Every neural layer, method, optimizer and activation function will be implemented from scratch.